 Tip: You can see the upper areas of the dome better if you go up to the second floor (the same floor as the coin collection) and look out from one of the balconies.

 The main shop is on your right as you enter the museum and has everything you’d expect.

-Each of the individual museum collections has its own guidebook to their masterpieces.
-But since they cost around €20 each, these may only make sense if you just plan to view, for example, the paintings.
-If you want to quickly browse everything, then a general guidebook makes more financial sense.
+Each of the individual museum collections has its own guidebook covering the masterpieces, for example.
+If you want to quickly browse everything, then a general guidebook obviously makes more financial sense.

 Most of the items in the shop are helpfully split by collection.
-So if you’re looking for a postcard of that Titian you liked, there’s a painting section.
-And you know you’re in Vienna when you can buy chocolate with a Bruegel-themed wrapping.
+So if you’re looking for a postcard of that Titian or Rubens you just admired, try the painting section.